ajaychary06/Projects/Applied Statistics/readme.md

 ## Contact

-Your Name - [AjaycharyKandukuri](https://www.linkedin.com/in/ajaychary-kandukuri-053a5a25a) - ajaycharykandukuri0629@gmail.com
+Your Name - [Ajaychary Kandukuri](https://www.linkedin.com/in/ajaychary-kandukuri-053a5a25a) - ajaycharykandukuri0629@gmail.com